A special guest post by V!VA Travel Guides. The editorial staff of V!VA Travel Guides share with us their ten favourite places in Ecuador.

 For $2 USD you can explore every inch of the church, which is the largest neo-gothic basilica in the Americas.
 It has characteristics of European architecture and from the outside; the basilica´s façade actually looks similar to the Notre Dame Cathedral in Paris, France.
 However, one of its distinctive decorations is the grotesques, or gargoyles, which do not appear ominous or threatening, but are instead animals that call Ecuador home.
 The details in the stain-glass and tile designs are incredible.
 There are two clock towers on either side of the building.
 If you have the nerve to climb the narrow stairs that lead up to the towers, you will be rewarded with a view of the whole city.
 One of the highlights of the church is the wooden-plank bridge, which crosses over the sanctuary.
 After you cross the bridge, you come to a ladder which leads to more stairs and to another tower with even more spectacular views of the city.
 For the extra-brave, there is another staircase near the tower that will take you even higher to a view worthy of overcoming any fear of heights.

 This city is known as the gateway to the Amazon.
 However, most of the V!VA staff tend to stay in Baños, rather than going all the way into the jungle, because of all it has to offer.
 The city is situated near the active Tungurahua volcano and is surrounded by dense green forest.
 The geothermal hot springs are the number-one attraction and the reason why we head here after a long week at work.
 But we’re not alone, foreigners and locals alike flock here almost every weekend to bath in one of the mineral pools around town.
 Spas offering an assortment of treatments can be found on almost every street.
-Besides soaking and relaxing, visitors can horseback ride in the hillsides or sign-up for a tour at one of numerous companies in Baños that offer rafting or canyoning.
+Besides soaking and relaxing, visitors can horseback ride in the hillsides or sign up for rafting or canyoning.

 6. Cotopaxi Volcano